afrechtoasta/myPortfolio/manual.md

  - The game should begin to download which you can see in the bottom left corner of the screen, my game is currently updating so it says updating rather than downloading as shown in Figure 3.
 Once it's finished the game should automatically install onto your PC.
  - To start the game just open the EA app, migrate to the Library, click on The Sims 4, and click the *Play* button to start the game.

+## Installing Sims 4 using Steam:
+As mentioned before, there are multiple ways to download *The Sims 4*, if you don't want to download the game via the EA app, another popular option is through [Steam](#4-steam).
+Though is it a different platform the instructions to download the game are relatively the same

 ---
 # Where to finds CC and Mods

 There are multiple places you can find CC or Mods for your game, but make sure you research the different places you can find CC and Mods and understand the possible risk you take when downloading from places you don't do your research on.
 Certain websites can be unsafe and files might not be what they appear to be.
 Not only putting your game at risk but your computer's security.
-Luckily there are some common places known by many users where you can share and get cc from like [The Sims Resource (TSR)](<https://www.thesimsresource.com/>) and [ModTheSims](<https://modthesims.info/>).
+Luckily there are some common places known by many users where you can share and get cc from. like [The Sims Resource (TSR)](<https://www.thesimsresource.com/>) and [ModTheSims](<https://modthesims.info/>).
 Other options are social media platforms like Tumblr or Pinterest, where the creators themselves will post their creations, but again it's important to ensure that the independent creators are trustworthy.

 ---
 # Downloading your CC and Mods